MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook.md

 ## <a name="using-other-email-accounts"></a>Using Other Email Accounts

 The add-ins are designed to be used with Office 365.
 If you use [!INCLUDE [prodshort](includes/prodshort.md)] on-premises, your administrator will know if you can use the [!INCLUDE [prodshort](includes/prodshort.md)] add-ins in Outlook.
 For more information, see [What email address can I use with [!INCLUDE[prodshort](includes/prodshort.md)]?](across-faq.md#what-email-address-can-i-use-with-) and [Features that require specific circumstances](/dynamics365/business-central/dev-itpro/features-not-implemented-on-premises#features-that-require-specific-circumstances).

+## <a name="see-related-training-at-microsoft-learnlearnmodulesalternative-interfaces-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/alternative-interfaces-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also